 SECTION 6.
 In some instances in which a student is an immediate danger to himself or herself or others, the school or program must determine when it becomes necessary to seek assistance from law enforcement and/or emergency medical personnel.
 Nothing in this policy shall be construed to interfere with the duties of law enforcement or emergency medical personnel.

 SECTION 7.
-School officials must notify a student’s parent or guardian immediately when emergency medical or law enforcement personnel remove a student from a school or program setting.
+School officials must notify a student’s parent(s) or guardian(s) immediately when emergency medical or law enforcement personnel remove a student from a school or program setting.